blueish9/redux-dispatcher/README.md

 const profileReducerObject = profileDispatcher(initialState, {
     // similar to fall-through case in switch statement [[
-      profileDispatcher.updateProfile,
+      profileDispatcher.fetchProfile,
       profileDispatcher.reloadProfile,
       profileDispatcher.resetProfile
     ]]: (state, payload) => payload,    // notice the payload, it doesn't have type property like action

-    [profileDispatcher.loadingProfile]: {loading: true},    // write a plain object if new state doesn't computed from current state or action payload
+    [profileDispatcher.loadingProfile]: {loading: true},    // you can just write a plain object if new state doesn't computed from current state or action payload

     [profileDispatcher.updateProfile]: (state, {username, password}) => ({
       username,